tylerbisk/netlify/FreasyPrivacy.markdown

 ---
 layout: minimal
-permalink: /Free-Food-Finder/privacy/
+permalink: /Freasy/privacy/
 share-img: "/assets/img/FFFLogo.png"
 ---
-# Free Food Finder Privacy Policy
+# Freasy Privacy Policy
 ---
-##### This policy applies to all information collected or submitted on Free Food Finder on iPhone and any other devices and platforms
+##### This policy applies to all information collected or submitted on Freasy on iPhone, iPad and any other devices and platforms

-**Free Food Finder will hereinafter be referred to as FFF**

 ---

 ### Information we collect

-FFF has access to names, emails, locations, and food that users enter.
+Freasy has access to names, emails, locations, and food that users enter.
 However, we do not release those for marketing purposes.
 We store them for security purposes.
-We cannot see passwords used for FFF accounts.
+We cannot see passwords used for Freasy accounts.

 ### Technical basics